JasmeetSinghBali/Full_Stack_Projects/ReadMe.md

 - [x] react-google-charts

 > ### Updates/Versions
-- [ ] V1.2.0 Can work on bitcoin predefined scripts to load the visualization charts.
+- [ ] V1.2.0 Can work on bitcoin predefined scripts to load the visualization charts or the alpha vantage cryptocurency endpoints or any other api's endpoint.
+- [ ] Better UI for chart like a dashboard.
+- [ ] Resolve navigation Bugs

 > ### Blueprint
 - [x] Test External API's Endpoints